kesteckb/COMSM-SEGP/SystemImplementation/README.md

 ### 3.6 Deployment

 #### 3.6.1 Docker Implementation
-For our application, Docker is used for deployment to provide a consistent runtime environment.
+For our application, Docker[<sup>[7]</sup>](README.md#references) is used for deployment to provide a consistent runtime environment.
 Our application is run on two containers with one container running the node.js environment and one container running the database.

 A Dockerfile is used to build the `nodejs` container within an Alpine image.
   - All packages listed in the project package.json folder are copied to the image